 Feel free to share other ways you like to use blueberry sauce in the comment section below.
 I’m always looking for new ways to use this summer time condiment.

-Recipe: Blueberry Sauce
+Quick and Easy Blueberry Sauce

 - 1/4 cup cold water